 The rock stars of this series, though, are Elisabeth Shue, Karl Urban, and Jack Quaid.

 Shue is superb as Stillwell, a gender-flipped version of the Vought corporate handler of the “supes” they have under contract.
 I love that every line of dialogue out of Stillwell’s mouth—whether in public, in a private meeting, or a personal conversation—is in MarketingSpeak.
 She communicates entirely via buzzwords and corporate nonsense, and it’s fantastic.
-She also has to try to control egotistical assholes who can kill her with no effort, and that tap-dancing serves her well for most of the first seasons (in particular, she’s able to manipulate Homelander through sex), but eventually it all comes crashing down on her.
+She also has to try to control egotistical assholes who can kill her with no effort, and that tap-dancing serves her well for most of the first season (in particular, she’s able to manipulate Homelander through sex), but eventually it all comes crashing down on her.

 Urban makes the whole series, and without him, it would be disastrous.
 But his Cockney accent and blunt attitude and unparalleled ability to live in his roles makes Butcher a fully realized character.
 He’s a force of nature, determined to get his way no matter what gets in his way—which, of course, makes him no better than the “supes” he’s going after.
 The only real difference is that he wants revenge against the supes in general and Homelander in particular for the rape and presumed death (she’s been missing for eight years) of his wife.
 (That plot thread comes to a devastating cliffhanger at the end of episode eight that presages some interesting notions for what season two will be about…)